Betatester777/AmazingHandControl/README.md

 All poses and sequences are stored in `data/hand_config.yaml`:

 **Saving Poses:**
-1. Position fingers using sliders or keyboard
+1. Position fingers using sliders or keyboard shortcuts
 2. Enter a name in the "Name:" field
-3. Set speed (1-6)
-4. Click "Save Pose"
+3. Click "➕ Add New" in the Pose Management section
+  - Speeds only affect how the sliders move; saved poses store the 8 servo positions only

 **Loading Poses:**
 - Select from dropdown and click "Set Pose"

 **Sequence Management:**
-1. Click "Execute Pose Seq" to open the sequence manager
+1. Click "🔧 Manage" in the Sequence Player to open the sequence manager
 2. **Saved Sequences** (left panel):
-   - View all saved sequences
+  - View, execute, edit, or delete existing sequences
-   - Double-click or click "Execute" to run
+  - Double-click or click "▶ Execute" to run a saved entry once
-   - Click "Edit" to load into builder for modification
-   - Click "Delete" to remove
 3. **Sequence Builder** (right panel):
-   - Double-click poses from "Available Poses" to add
+  - Double-click poses from "Available Poses" to add them as steps
-   - Enter delay (seconds) and click "Add →" or "Delay"
+  - Choose individual servo speeds and delays for each step; steps are stored as `"pose:s1,s2,...,s8|delay"`
-   - Use ↑/↓ to reorder steps
+  - Use ↑/↓ to reorder steps or insert dedicated sleep steps with the "⏱ Delay" button
-   - Check "Loop" for continuous playback
-   - Enter sequence name and click "Save Sequence"
-   - Click "Execute" to run without saving
+  - Enter a sequence name and click "💾 Save Sequence" to persist; use "▶ Execute" to test without saving
+4. Back in the main window, use the "Loop" checkbox in the Sequence Player if you need continuous playback

 **YAML Format Example:**